UP-RS-ESP/vacon.github.io/_posts/2020-10-24-Jupyter-Notebooks-on-Android.md

   - Galaxy
   - teaching
 ---
-Connect your keyboard to your tablet and get ready to run *Jupyter Notebooks* on Android systems.
+Connect your keyboard to your tablet and get ready to run *Jupyter Notebooks* on Android systems!

 Jupyter Notebooks provide a great learning and coding environment.
 For serious coding and data processing, you most likely would like to have access to powerful computing resources - not always provided by tablets.
 However, many times you are developing and would like to continue fine tuning and debugging existing code - that's where Jupyter Notebooks on tablets come in very handy.
 Here, we briefly describe setting up an environment on Android systems using PyDroid, but there are other options to run Notebooks, too.